Official catch and keep record fish application

 1 — Application forms for catch and keep record certification must be completed and submitted to the Utah Division of Wildlife Resources using the form below.

 2 — At least one color photograph of the fish (side-view) must be submitted with each application.
+Submitted photographs of the fish must include at least one image of the fish next to a measuring device (e.g., yardstick, ruler or tape measure) to clearly show the length of the fish.
 Please submit additional photographs of yourself and the fish for news and publicity purposes by the Division.
 All photographs will become the property of the state and will not be returned.

 3 — Fish must be caught by legal angling methods.
 (See the Utah Fishing Guidebook).
 The Utah Division of Wildlife Resources will maintain separate catch and keep records for angling, set line fishing, and spearfishing.